-Frau mit durchsichtigem Gewand [Woman with Transparent Drapery] (About 1902)
+Frau mit durchsichtigem Gewand [Woman in Transparent Drapery] (About 1902)

 About this artwork

 This drawing is believed to be a study for the frieze Klimt painted in the central hall of Secession building in Vienna in 1902.
 The frieze was part of a group exhibition which paid tribute to Beethoven, and accompanied a controversial sculpture of the composer by Max Klinger.
 Klimt chose Richard Wagner’s interpretation of Beethoven’s Ninth Symphony as the theme for the frieze.
 The drawing was originally thought to show a standing woman, but it in fact relates closely to a number of similar studies of a woman lying down.